alantech/iasql/site/docs/fargate-tutorials/prisma.md

 ## Login, build and push your code to the container registry

 Previously, you needed to manually build and push your image to the ECR.
 But recently we've added the high-level `ecr_build` SQL function which does all those steps automatically.
 It will do the following:
-- Pull the codes from your Github repository
+- Pull the code from your Github repository
 - Build the Docker image in the directory you've specified
 - Push the image to the ECR repository you've provided